[ View All Other Bicycle Safety Topics ]

 Summary

-It might seem like a lot of stuff to carry, but believe me - it's not.
+It might seem like a lot of stuff to carry, but it's not.
 As I said earlier, bicycle saddle bags were invented for this purpose.
 You can easily fit all this equipment in a bag and attach it under your seat.
-If you are going on a short bicycle ride near your home you may not need a bicycle safety checklist, but if you are on your way to another one of your bicycling tours, a bicycle safety checklist can be very helpful.
+Suppose you are going on a short bicycle ride near your home.
+In that case, you may not need a bicycle safety checklist, but if you are on your way to another one of your bicycling tours, a bicycle safety checklist can be beneficial.

 Comments